Bill Strang (engineer): Concorde – Anglo-French collaboration

-In 1960, Strang was appointed a director and Chief Engineer (Filton Division) of the Bristol Aeroplane Co.
+In 1960, Strang was appointed a Director and Chief Engineer (Filton Division) of the Bristol Aeroplane Co.
 Ltd. In the same year, Strang, together with (Sir) Archibald Russell and Mick Wilde, became involved in discussions with representatives from Sud Aviation, the French aerospace company based in Toulouse, France.
-The French had been studying a smaller aircraft carrying 60–70 passengers over a range of 1900 nmi, whereas the British team envisaged a much longer transatlantic-range aircraft carrying 130 passengers, so there were substantial differences.
+The French had been studying a smaller aircraft carrying 60–70 passengers over a range of 1900 nmi, whereas the British team envisaged a much longer transatlantic-range aircraft carrying 130 passengers.
+These were substantial differences.
 Nevertheless, collaboration continued with Bill Strang playing a significant role.

 By the end of 1961, French and British governments were ready to direct BAC and Sud Aviation to formulate a joint project.
-These studies concluded in January 1962 that it was possible to have two aircraft designs with a great degree of commonality in research and development tests, structural components, jigs and tools, and engines.
+These studies, concluded in January 1962, that it was possible to have two aircraft designs with a great degree of commonality in research and development tests, structural components, jigs and tools, and engines.
 Two general arrangement drawings were submitted, both signed by Strang and his French counterpart, Servanty.

-The four men most closely concerned with the joint design discussions were, on the British side, Dr A. E. Russell (later Sir Archibald Russell), technical director of BAC's Filton Division, and Dr W. J. Strang (Bill Strang), chief engineer of Filton Division and, on the French side, Pierre Satre and Lucien Servanty, technical director and chief engineer respectively of Sud-Aviation.
+The four men most closely concerned with the joint design discussions were, on the British side, Dr. A. E. Russell (later Sir Archibald Russell), Technical Director of BAC's Filton Division, and Dr. W. J. Strang (Bill Strang), Chief Engineer of Filton Division, and, on the French side, Pierre Satre and Lucien Servanty, Technical Director and Chief Engineer respectively of Sud-Aviation.
 Each of the four was an aeronautical engineer of international standing.

 In October 1962, in a small office in Paris, a final move was made in the protracted negotiations.
 The project was in danger of getting stuck, and there were important matters that still needed to be resolved.
 The impasse needed to be overcome, and the solution required the consolidation of a special relationship as well as technical expertise.
 Bill Strang and Lucien Servanty closeted themselves away for a whole day, with a single draughtsman and drawing board, and with an understanding that they would not emerge until they had reached agreement (and an agreed drawing) of the general arrangement for the long-range and medium-range aircraft.

-They succeeded, although it would be hard to imagine two men more unlike in temperament, background and personality - Lucien Servanty, a forceful and fiery character, who did not suffer fools gladly, and Bill Strang, an equable, quiet-spoken man, who led rather than drove his team.
+They succeeded, although it would be hard to imagine two men more unlike in temperament, background and personality.
+Servanty was a forceful and fiery character, who did not suffer fools gladly.
+Strang was a calm, soft-spoken man, who led rather than drove his team.
 They were, one might have thought, a fairly unlikely pair to work together as collaborators on the most difficult technological project ever tackled in Europe.
-Yet this partnership, like many others in the Concorde organisation, and grew and flourished on the firm basis of mutual respect for the other's intellect and integrity.
+Yet this partnership, like many others in the Concorde organization, grew and flourished on the firm basis of mutual respect for the each other's intellect and integrity.